 On December 27, 2017, following the resignation of our former President, Chief Executive Officer, and director of the Company, the Board of Directors of the Company (the "Board") approved (specifically in accordance with Rule 15a-4(b)(1)(ii) of the Investment Company Act of 1940 (the "Investment Company Act" or "1940 Act")) and authorized the Company to enter into an Interim Investment Advisory Agreement between the Company and House Hanover, LLC, a Delaware limited liability company ("House Hanover") (the "Interim Investment Advisory Agreement"), in accordance with Rule 15a-4 of the Investment Company Act.
-The effective date of the Interim Investment Advisory Agreement"), and authorized the Advisory Agreement was January 1, 2018.
+The effective date of the Interim Investment Advisory Agreement was January 1, 2018.

 On April 5, 2018, the Board, including a majority of the independent directors, conditionally approved the Investment Advisory Agreement between the Company and House Hanover (the "House Hanover Investment Advisory Agreement") subject to the approval of the Company's stockholders at the 2018 Annual Meeting of Stockholders.
 The House Hanover Investment Advisory Agreement replaced the Interim Investment Advisory Agreement.
-On May 30, 2018, the Company's stockholders approved the House Hanover Investment Advisory Agreement.
-The effective date of the House Hanover Investment Advisory Agreement was May 31, 2018.
-The House Hanover Investment Advisory Agreement was last annually renewed by the Board and by a majority of the members of the Board who are not parties to the House Hanover Investment Advisory Agreement or "interested persons" (as such term is defined in the 1940 Act) of any such party, in accordance with the requirements of the 1940 Act and the House Hanover Investment Advisory Agreement on May 14, 2021.
+On May 30, 2018, the Company's stockholders approved the House Hanover Investment Advisory Agreement was May 31, 2018.
+The House Hanover Investment Advisory Agreement was last annually renewed by the Board and by a majority of the members of the Board who are not parties to the House Hanover Investment Advisory Agreement or "interested persons" (as such term is defined in the 1940 Act) of any such party, in accordance with the requirements of the 1940 Act and the House Hanover Investment Advisory Agreement on May 9, 2022.